pwndside/pwndside.github.io/content/posts/granny-htb.md

 ![Untitled](/HTB/granny-4.png)

-Now only need execute the reverse shell and put a listener to perform the attack.
+Now only need execute the reverse shell and set a listener to perform the attack.

 ```bash
 nc -lv 4444